wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=tjOjjXVPQeU">Graph your progress</a> from <a target="_blank" href="https://www.sageknowsit.com/">sageknowsit.com</a>

 ## ISACA.org

-From <a target="_blank" href="http://www.isaca.org/CERTIFICATION/Pages/default.aspx">ISACA.org</a> asks for a $50 test application processing fee in addition to membership fee for a US$185 discount to the US$760 online, remotely-proctored exam fee.
+<a target="_blank" href="http://www.isaca.org/CERTIFICATION/Pages/default.aspx">ISACA.org</a> asks for a $50 test application processing fee in addition to membership fee for a US$185 discount to the US$760 online, remotely-proctored exam fee.

    * <a target="_blank" href="https://www.isaca.org/credentialing/cybersecurity/csx-fundamentals-certificate">CSX Fundamentals</a>